gabx/accelerometers/README.md

 * one code book *codeBook.pdf* in the **doc** directory.
 It describes the variables, the data and any work done to perform the data cleaning process.

+## PROOF OF CONCEPT
+**second way to master the project**

+Another way to get the proejct done is to [Download](https://drive.google.com/file/d/0BzNXwOua274uMUkwbnotOTRoWTg/edit?usp=sharing) this *pdf* and follow instruction.

 ## A quick note about ProjectTemplate
 [ProjectTemplate](http://projecttemplate.net)
 is an R package that helps you organize your statistical